vveisard/blue-ball/WORK.md

 I will know this is complete when:

-- as a developper, I can see the current phase
+- as a developer, I can see the current phase

----

-# STORY as a player, I want animations

-## DESIGN

-walking animation speed should be determined by speed

 ---